disarm-platform/disarm-app/src/help_articles/help.md

 *Computers*
 - Browser must be Google Chrome from version from version 40 upwards

-**g** Although other browsers my work, we recommend using google chrome as Chrome is fully supported.
+**NOTE** Although other browsers my work, we recommend using google chrome as Chrome is fully supported.
 Other functions may not work well on other browsers.

 ### How do I reload and/or update the application?